Jeffro80/Student_Data_Analyser/README.md

 - Ethnicities File
 - Pacific Island Nations File

-## Employment Data

-Analyses employment data from the Student Database and returns statistics regarding percentage of students in each employment category and the number of students.

-### Required Files

-- Employment File

-## Study Reason Data

-Analyses study reason data from the Student Database and returns statistics regarding percentage of students identifying each study reason category and the number of students.

-### Required Files

-- Study Reason File

 ## How Heard Data

 Analyses how heard data from the Student Database and returns statistics